lbrichet/home-assistant/README.md

-# Home Assistant component for Belgian Rail company SNCB/NMBS
+# Home Assistant component for SNCB/NMBS
+This is my first Python/Git/Github project